devcybiko/hackrva-communications/README.md

 * Upload both the html and png files to the HackRVA.org wiki "Media" area
 * Create a Post which points to the `<monthname`>.html` URL in the "Media" area

+## EMAIL
+You can get an abbreviated newsletter with ./scripts/make-email.sh

+Send to : HackRVA-Meetup-list@meetup.com

 ## Design Notes

 ### Getting the Meetup Events